AtticusHelvig/csc240/TestReviews/test1.md

 **Explanation:**

+1. **Using the --help option**: Many Linux commands support the `--help` option, which provides a brief overview of the command's usage, options, and syntax.
+It is a common convention in Linux to include this option for commands to offer quick help to users.

+2. **Using the apropos command**: The `apropos` command is used to search the manual page names and descriptions for keywords.
+It helps users find relevant commands or topics based on the provided keyword.
+It serves as a useful tool for discovering commands related to a specific topic.
+**Answer:** `Using the --error option`

+3. **Using the man command**: The `man` command is used to display the manual pages for other commands.
+It provides detailed documentation, including usage instructions, options, and examples, for a specific command.
+By typing `man` followed by the name of the command, users can access comprehensive help and documentation directly from the terminal.
+**Explanation:**

-**Using the --error option**: This option is not a standard convention in Linux for accessing help or documentation.
+4. **Using the --error option**: This option is not a standard convention in Linux for accessing help or documentation.
 In fact, using `--error` as an option would likely result in an error because it's not recognized by most commands.
 It's not a conventional method for accessing additional help on using the system.

 ### Question 7
 What do we mean when we say a programming language strives to be **effiecient**?